-According to the language of the law, the rules governing the overtaking and passing of vehicles traveling in the same direction are:
+When Can I Pass Another Vehicle?According to the language of the law, the rules governing the overtaking and passing of vehicles traveling in the same direction are:

-- (1) The driver of a vehicle overtaking another vehicle proceeding the same direction shall pass to the left of the other vehicle at a safe distance and shall stay to the left of the other vehicle until safely clear of the overtaken vehicle.
+- (1) The driver of a vehicle overtaking another vehicle proceeding the same direction shall pass to the left of the other vehicle at a safe distance, and shall stay to the left of the other vehicle until safely clear of the overtaken vehicle.

 - (2) Except when overtaking and passing on the right is permitted, the driver of an overtaken vehicle shall not increase the speed of the vehicle until completely passed by the overtaking vehicle and shall give way to the right in favor of the overtaking vehicle on suitable signal.

-As mentioned before, there are multiple statutes in the Motor Vehicle Code governing Improper Passing.
+How Many Improper Passing Violations Are There?As mentioned before, there are multiple statutes in the Motor Vehicle Code governing Improper Passing.
+They are: